 Already, over half of a million Ukrainian citizens have fled the country.
 Hundreds of civilians are dead as well as thousands of soldiers.

-Middlesex County and Central Jersey have been home to Ukranian families and institutions for many generations.
+Middlesex County and Central Jersey have been home to Ukrainian families and institutions for many generations.

 On March 2, the United Nations condemned the invasion by a vote of 141-5.
 On March 3, an agreement was reached between Russia and Ukraine to cease fire in certain locations and at certain times to facilitate evacuations.